(I sold this car on October 7th, 1998; it is now in the Federal Way / Seattle, Washington area)

 Funny thing though.....Where are they?

-Don't see them on the street, don't see them at the strip.
-There are a few on the internet with LOTS of posted coverage, but the key word here is a FEW.
+see them at the strip.
+There are a few on the internet with LOTS of posted

 Anyway, enough of my rant, this was my '57 Chevy 210 Hardtop (only